src-d/platform-starter/README.md

 * CSSComb config
 * Editorconfig
+* Eslint config
+* CSSComb, Editorconfig, Eslint (with plugins) and Prettier binaries
 * A hook to make sure everything is formatted

 If your project is not a git repository it will initialize one.